LendBook/lendbook-docs/docs/how-it-works/liquidation.md

 * **Price-based liquidation** when the market price reaches the pool limit price, borrowing positions are liquidated

-* **Interest-based liquidation** when a collateralized position becomes under-collateralized due to the accumulation of interest rate (mainly for long-term borrowings)
+* **Interest-based liquidation** when a collateralized position will become under-collateralized due to the accumulation of interest rate (mainly for long-term borrowings)